hmachejek/Risk-modeling/README.md

 │ └── 03_risk_model.R # Full risk processing script
 └── README.md
 ```
+Not all input rasters are available in the repository due to the file size.
+If needed feel free to contact.
 # Packages

 - `terra` for raster math and export